-Can you fit a padlock or keypad entry system?
+Can you fit a padlock or smart lock (check our buyer's guide for the best)?
 If so, consider how post might be delivered, and how you will be able to identify and admit visitors from inside the house.
 Adding lighting around a locked gate will help you with identifying visitors and provide extra security, too.

 As well as keeping intruders out, consider whether your gate needs to keep pets and children safe, which might mean that you simply position any latch too high for little ones to reach.

 Creating a country cottage garden?
-An intricate metal or simple timber garden gate will suit.
+An intricate metal or simple timber garden gate will suit and won't be too expensive.
 Contemporary home?
 Think flush finish, streamlined and crisply painted.
 Urban period terrace?
 Look for something that reflects what might originally have been at the top of your garden path.

-If you're replacing garden fencing as well as the garden gate, why not create a boundary that's visually continuous.
+If you're looking at garden fence ideas as well as garden gate ideas, ensure the two complement each other.
 It will give your garden a smart appeal.
 If matching materials don't work, consider whether what you choose to have your gate made from can still complement your boundary's material.
 Cast iron gates look fabulous matched with period-style brick walls, for example, and wooden gates work well with wicker fencing panels.

 Particularly if you live in a Conservation Area, it's always worth checking first that the gate you're planning to buy will be accepted by your local planning authority.